aloisdeniel/aloisdeniel.github.io/_posts/2018-01-24-flutter-json-serialization.md

 ```
 ## Conclusion

-The whole process could seem heavy compared to reflection based solutions, but it is a real benefit for performances.
-If you adopt the option 2, you will also benefit of data validation, hash codes and other functionalities that go far beyond serialization (though it is not always needed).
+The whole process could seem heavy compared to reflection based solutions, but it is a real benefit from a performance point of view.
+If you adopt the most complex option (2, with `build_value`), you will also have data validation, hash codes and other functionalities that go far beyond serialization (though it is not always needed).

 As suggested on [built_value](https://github.com/google/built_value.dart) documentation, you may want to add a code snippet to your editor for a quicker type declaration.